berlinplan/berlinplan.github.io/readme.md

 > <sub> Consumers use luxury goods to signal their social status (222). </sub>

-increase inequality through production but employ social media to address social injustices, bullshit?(219)
+using social media to address social injustices while contributing to inequality through production?
+(219)

 > Hypocrisy: A hypocrite is essentially characterized by behavior that contradicts what one claims to believe or feel (217).